natkarabil/SQL-PostgreSQL/README.md

 - Schema migration (UP/DOWN)
 - Data migration (UP/DOWN)

-- Writing small Web Server (see file with the same name)
+- Writing app a small Web Server (see file with the same name)

 Taking course
 'SQL and PostgreSQL' by Stephen Grider (Engineering Architect)